 North Dakota Quit Claim Deed Form

-Grantee’s addresses (§ 47-10-07): The Grantee’s post office address, as well as his or her street address (if known and if within the corporate boundaries of a city), must be evident in the form.
+Grantee’s Addresses (§ 47-10-07): The Grantee’s post office address, as well as his or her street address (if known and if within the corporate boundaries of a city), must be included in the deed.

-- A statement of the full consideration paid for the property that was conveyed, or
+- The full consideration (money) paid for the property, or

-- A statement that makes known why the Grantee should be exempt from providing the statement, in line with the exemptions listed in Subsection 6 of § 11-18-02.2.
+- A statement that makes it known why the Grantee is exempt from providing the statement, in line with the exemptions listed in Subsection 6 of § 11-18-02.2.

 § 47-19-19 establishes North Dakota as a “race-notice recording statute” jurisdiction.
 The most notable implication of this statute is that the Deed must be recorded as it constitutes as “notice of the contents… to all persons.”
 If another party concludes that the property is free from all other claims because none are recorded, they are within their rights to establish and subsequently record a conveyance concerning that property.
 Upon doing so, their claim will be recognized in law over any unrecorded claims.